thaliproject/Thali/pages/documentation/DeveloperHandbook.md

 We don't really have coding guidelines per se in HTML (we don't write enough for it to really be worth it) but all HTML should be validated with [HTML TIDY](http://www.w3.org/People/Raggett/tidy/)

 # Dev Machine Set Up
 We need a bunch of software.
-We use IntelliJ Ultimate Edition although I'm told that the (free) community edition supports what we do just fine.
+We use [IntelliJ Ultimate Edition](https://www.jetbrains.com/idea/download/) although I'm told that the (free) [Community Edition](https://www.jetbrains.com/idea/download/) supports what we do just fine.
 What else you need depends on what platforms you are developing for.
-At a minimum you need node.js.
-Most people seem to end up doing some Android work so you need the latest JDK, latest Android SDK, a local maven installation, gradle and a decent android emulator and/or device.
+At a minimum you need [Node.js](https://nodejs.org/).
+Most people seem to end up doing some Android work so you need the latest JDK, latest Android SDK, a local [Maven](https://maven.apache.org/) installation, [Gradle](https://gradle.org/) and a decent android emulator and/or device.

 We have a bunch of instructions on how to get this software for Windows, see [set up for windows](/SetupForWindows) but we have tested everything on Mac and Linux and it all runs just fine there as well.